QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### ID and Listeners

-Sometimes you will give IDs to some components.
+Sometimes you will give IDs to your components.
-That means you need it in
+It means that you need it in
-the ``Controller.java``, check the attributes with ``@FXML`` to know the type/attributes requiring an ID.
+the ``Controller.java``, check the attributes with ``@FXML`` to know the type/attributes needing an ID.
-On IntelliJ, if a @FXML attribute is linked then you will have some orange visual symbol on the left column so you easily know if you did something wrong.
+On IntelliJ, if a @FXML attribute is properly "linked", you will have an orange symbol on the left column, so you easily know if you did something wrong.

 To set an ID or a listener, click on the component and go to the code section.
 Listeners are methods of the controller generally starting with ``on...``.
-You can set in the code menu what method should be called if an event appends. `onAction` mean when a button is clicked/pressed if you didn't know.
+You can set in the code menu what method should be called if an event happens. `onAction` is the name of the event when a button is clicked/pressed.

 ### Context Menu